thomasglasser/Tommys-Json-Generator/src/guides/kamikotization.md

 ### Models

-You must add models for the kamikotization suit.
+You must add a model for the kamikotization suit.

 The kamikotization model must be named `<id>.geo.json` and located in `assets/<namespace>/geo/item/armor/kamikotization/<id>.geo.json`.